-At this level, Terre des hommes intends to transfer the methodology to young local professionals, test and replicate it over the Community Based Organizations (CBO).
-To reach this goal, between November 2017 and April 2019, Terre des hommes has:
+At this level, Terre des hommes aimed to transfer the methodology to young local professionals and locally test it in partnership with local Community Based Organizations (CBO).
+To reach this goal, between November 2017 and September 2019, Terre des hommes has:

 - 66 young leaders (15-25 ages) and 6 trainers from IDP Camps in Kirkuk Governorate (Iraq);

-- 79 young leaders and 5 trainers from refugees, migrants and vulnerable Egyptian communities;
+- 78 young leaders (15-25 ages) and 6 trainers from refugees, migrants and vulnerable Egyptian communities;

-- 44 (27 in Iraq and 17 in Egypt) local professionals to improve their skills to work with children and youth affected by migrations and to act as focal points in the replication of the art-related methodology;
+- 44 (27 in Iraq and 17 in Egypt, ages 20-30) local professionals to improve their skills to work with children and youth affected by migrations and to act as focal points in the replication of the art-related methodology;

 - 952 youth (700 in Egypt and 252 in Iraq) participating to the artistic activities;

 Foundation Terre des hommes, based in Lausanne, was established in 1960 and it is today the leading Swiss child relief agency, improving the lives of millions of the world’s most vulnerable children.
 Every year, the Foundation helps more than 3 million of children and their families in 30 countries, running health, emergency response, and education and child protection programs.